core-wg/oscore/draft-ietf-core-object-security.md

 # The Security Context {#context}

-OSCOAP uses COSE with an Authenticated Encryption with Additional Data (AEAD) algorithm between a CoAP client and a CoAP server.
+OSCOAP uses COSE with an Authenticated Encryption with Additional Data (AEAD) algorithm for encrypting CoAP message data between a CoAP client and a CoAP server.
 An implementation supporting this specification MAY only implement the client part or MAY only implement the server part.

 This specification requires that client and server establish a security context to apply to the COSE objects protecting the CoAP messages.
-In this section we define the security context, and also specify how to derive the initial security contexts in client and server based on common shared secret and a key derivation function (KDF).
+In this section we define the security context, and also specify how to derive the security contexts in client and server based on a common shared master secret and a key derivation function (KDF).

 ## Security Context Definition {#context-definition}